 dat On destination process(es), the result of the maximum operation.
-Scope: global.
-Type: required.
-Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.